weiya711/sam-artifact/README.md

   python ./scripts/plot_memory_model.py memory_model_out/matmul_ikj_tile_pipeline_final.csv memory_model_plot.png
   ```
     - The `memory_model_plot.png` filename argument (#2) can be changed to another name.
-    - The script will create a plot by default at the location `/sam-artifact/sam/fig15.pdf` anyways so that the validation plot script in the *Validate Figure Results* section does not error.
+    - The script will create a plot by default at the location `/sam-artifact/sam/fig15.pdf` anyways so that the validation plot script in the [Validate All Results](#Validate-All-Results) section does not error.
     - The `plot_memory_model.py` creates plots via matplotlib and saves those images to the file `memory_model_plot.png`

-## Validate Figure Results
+## Validate All Results
 - Exit the docker (`CTRL-p, CTRL-q`)
 - To extract all of the images/figures from the docker to your local machine for viewing, run the following command.
 This needs to be done from outside the docker, starting at the top directory of this repository (`sam-artifact`).
   ```